GDP in Panama

 Panama - GDP

-FocusEconomics Consensus Forecast panelists project that the economy will grow 4.3% in 2020, which is down 0.1 percentage points from last month’s forecast, and 4.5% in 2021.
+FocusEconomics Consensus Forecast panelists project that the economy will expand 10.7% in 2021, which is up 0.1 percentage points from last month’s forecast, and grow 6.0% in 2022.

 Panama - GDP Data